How much should I charge as a Virtual Assistant?

 - When quoting try and quote your lowest rate – i.e. £1 per minute sounds a lot less than £60 an hour, especially if the job is not going to take an hour to complete.

 - If you want to offer a discount, make sure you show your actual rate less the discount.
 This allows you to return to the actual rate at the end of the promotion, introductory period, etc.

-- You most likely will not be entitled to any state benefits such as sick pay, holiday pay, pension contributions, etc. so consider how you will support yourself during periods where you cannot work.
+- You most likely will not be entitled to any state benefits such as sick pay, holiday pay, pension contributions, etc. so consider how you will support yourself during periods when you cannot work.

-So that deals with working out how much you can charge as a Virtual Assistant, later on we will look at how you will actually receive payments for the services you are providing.
+So that deals with working out how much you can charge as a Virtual Assistant, later on, we will look at how you will actually receive payments for the services you are providing.

-Okay we have covered quite a bit there and now we can start looking at what you actually need to deliver this super service that you are going to offer.
+Okay, we have covered quite a bit there and now we can start looking at what you actually need to deliver this super service that you are going to offer.